-Rackspace Cloud Essentials - CentOS - Installing vsftpd
+Rackspace Cloud Essentials - Install vsftpd for CentOS

-Following the previous articles in this series, you should now have an active Cloud Server that is secured and has scheduled backups configured.
+Following the previous articles in this series, you should now have an active cloud server that is secured and has scheduled backups configured.
 Next, you’ll want to upload your web content to the server.
 When you think of transferring files, you probably think of the File Transfer Protocol (FTP) because it has been around for so long.
-While simple to use, FTP has become obsolete because it lacks the ability for secure file transfers.
+Although simple to use, FTP has become obsolete because it lacks the ability for secure file transfers.

-Instead, we recommend installing and using a secure file transfer mechanism, and we will introduce you to a few of them in this guide.
-This article will show you how to install vsftpd (very secure FTP daemon), the FTP client, and will also walk you through some useful administration and security steps.
+Instead, we recommend installing and using a secure file transfer mechanism.
+This article describes how to install vsftpd (very secure FTP daemon) and the FTP client, and also walks you through some useful administration and security steps.

 Install and run vsftpd